avantifellows/plio-rds-to-bigquery/docs/DEPLOYMENT.md

     10. GOOGLE_APPLICATION_CREDENTIALS
     11. S3_BUCKET_NAME
     12. S3_DIRECTORY
 12. Try testing the lambda function by switching to the "Test" tab and click on "Test" button.
-If everything goes well, you should see a green box with 200 status.
+If everything goes well, you should see a green box with 200 statusCode.